Appointments

 Routine Appointments

-Currently all appointments to speak to a clinican are on a same day triage basis, please call the surgery at 8am on a day when you are available.
+There are only 3 pre-bookable appointments open per day per GP.
+Most appointments to speak to a clinician are on a same day triage basis, please call the surgery at 8am on a day when you are available.

 Routine appointments with the nurses, health care assistants and phlebotomists are available in advance.
 Please call the surgery to book these where possible after 10.30 am